shigon255/BRDFusion/README.md

 <a id="data-layout"></a>
 ### 🗂️ Data Layout

-Waymo scenes use the original DriveStudio processed format.
-Place each scene under `data/waymo/processed/training/` using a three-digit scene id:
+Place each Waymo scene under `data/waymo/processed/training/` using a three-digit scene id:

 ```text
 data/waymo/processed/training/